faridhamida/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

+Demonstrate your understanding of this week's concepts by answering the following free-form questions.
+Edit this document to include your answers after each question.
+Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What is the purpose of using _sessions_?
+    Sessions are used by the server to recognize the user who is logged in, and to log them out after some time has gone by.
+It also will give the user a constant reminder to the server that it is authorized.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.
+    Bcrypt hashes passwords, meaning they are stored as long combinations of letters and numbers so hackers can't see the actual password.

 - [ ] What does bcrypt do to slow down attackers?
+    Bcrypt increases iteration count, making the login process slower for brute force attackers.
+Implements time complexities to force the process to take exponentially more time, making it less and less worth it to bother.

 - [ ] What are the three parts of the JSON Web Token?
+    Header, Payload, Signature.
 ## Minimum Viable Product

 Implement an User Authentication System.
 Hash user's passwords before saving them to the database.
 Use `JSON Web Tokens` or `Sessions and Cookies` to persist authentication across requests.